Guide To Pedregalejo: Malaga’s Fishing Neighbourhood

-Many travellers explore Malaga city centre but miss Pedregalejo, a traditional fishing neighbourhood not far from the city centre.
+Many travellers explore Malaga city centre but miss Pedregalejo, just outside it.

-As a local, I can say that Pedregalejo Beach is one of the best beaches in Malaga, and Pedregalejo is a fantastic place to enjoy its relaxing vibes and the traditional grilled sardines.
+As a local, I can say that it’s one of the most traditional neighbourhoods in Malaga, and it’s a fantastic place to enjoy its relaxing vibes and the traditional grilled sardines.

 Are you ready to uncover the best things to do in Pedregalejo?
 Keep reading.